harplife/zettelkasten/study_LearnOpenGL.md

 	- `GLboolean normalized` : specifies whether the data should be normalized, but only if the data is an integer.
 If this is set to `GL_TRUE`, the integer data is normalized (0~1, or -1~1).
 In the case of the float data, `GL_FALSE` will suffice.
 	- `GLsizei stride` : specifies the interval between the sets of data.
 For example, a 3D positional data is a set of 3 float values, therefore the interval between each data is the size of 3 float values (in this case, 4 bytes times 3 == 12 bytes).
 	- `const GLvoid *pointer` : specifies the offset where the Vertex Attribute begins in the buffer.
 Normally the data is at the start of the data array, therefore the value is `0`.
 Because there is some complex system involved with the offset (will be discussed later), the value needs to be casted as a void pointer.
-- Once the instruction to interpret the Vertex Data is given to OpenGL via `glVertexAttribPointer()` function, the Vertex Attribute needs to be enabled with `glEnableVertexAttribArray(location)` function.
+- Once the instruction to interpret the Vertex Data is given to OpenGL via `glVertexAttribPointer()` function, the Vertex Attribute needs to be enabled with `glEnableVertexAttribArray(index)` function. `index` is the index of the Vertex Attribute, which in this case is `0`.
+- So far, the Vertex Data is in the buffer, and OpenGL is instructed to parse the Vertex Attributes from the data.
+This process is to be repeated every time an object is drawn, which is rather repetitive if there are multiple Vertex Attributes and multiple shapes to draw.
+The way to save the state configuration is to use VAO.

 ## Shaders